Until there is a cure, there is camp. Be silly and joyful, meet people who don't judge you by your scars, and tell cancer to take a back seat to life!

 Alaska campers

 In addition to campers from Washington state, we also welcome campers from Alaska.
-Each year, one of the camp sessions is designated as the official session for Alaska participants, and during that session The Goodtimes Project will coordinate ground transportation and chaperones from SeaTac airport to camp and back again.
+Each year, one of the camp sessions is designated as the official session for Alaska participants, and during that session The Goodtimes Project will coordinate ground transportation from SeaTac airport to camp and back again.
 Campers are welcome to apply to the alternate session but ground transport and oversight will not be provided.
-Airline tickets will be provided at no cost to all accepted Alaska campers regardless of the session they attend.
+Airline tickets (from either Fairbanks or Anchorage) will be provided at no cost to all accepted Alaska campers regardless of the session they attend.
 For more information, please review the Alaska-specific FAQs.

 leader in training (LIT) program

 This camp program is open to veteran campers who are or will be 17 years of age (and in their final year of eligibility) during this summer's program; at the camp director's discretion, 16 year olds may apply.
 The program is designed to teach leadership, communication, and teamwork skills while encouraging participants to discover their personal strengths as leaders.
 Positions are competitive and require a level of independence and maturity.
-Participation requires a separate LIT Program application in addition to the standard Camp Goodtimes camper application, which is due May 12, 2019.
+Participation requires a separate LIT Program application in addition to the standard Camp Goodtimes camper application.
 Have questions about the program?
 Please review the FAQs to find answers.

 Apply

-If your child/children meet the minimum eligibility requirements and are interested in attending either the June or July session of Camp Goodtimes, simply review the camper application process and submit an application by the May 5, 2019 deadline.
+If your child/children meet the minimum eligibility requirements and are interested in attending either the June or July session of Camp Goodtimes, simply review the camper application process and submit an application by the 2024 deadline.
 Once submitted, our staff and medical advisers will review the application.
 Please note that space is limited and applying does not guarantee acceptance.
-Official enrollment notices will be sent by the camp director in late May.
+Official enrollment notices will be sent by the camp director in April/May.

 Applications submitted after the initial due date will be reviewed and accepted as we're able.